-- Farmers and ranchers across Texas face ongoing productionrelated challenges and economic risks. - > The supply of water and other natural resources in Texas is under tremendous stress from population growth and other factors. - Rising health care costs are a burden to Texans (\$239 billion annually). - > Youth need to develop essential behaviors of character, citizenship and leadership, and valuable life skills to prepare them for college and career opportunities.
+- Farmers and ranchers across Texas face ongoing productionrelated challenges and economic risks - The supply of water and other natural resources in Texas is under tremendous stress from population growth and other factors. - Rising health care costs are a burden to Texans (\$239 billion annually). - Youth need to develop essential behaviors of character, citizenship and leadership, and valuable life skills to prepare them for college and career opportunities.

-Contact

-Jeff Hyde Director, Texas A&M AgriLife Extension Service
+Contact Office of the Director Texas A&M AgriLife Extension Service (979) 314-8200 extension@ag.tamu.edu

-979.862.3932 jeff.hyde@ag.tamu.edu